SenlinOS/MyPaintBrushes-GIMP/README.md

 Orderly arrangement and clear classification.

 # Installation:
-- 1. Edit -> Preferences ->(Folders -> MyPaint Brushes)
+- Edit -> Preferences ->(Folders -> MyPaint Brushes)
-- 2. Click on the [Add a new folder] button to open the [36 Brushes folder] directory.
+- Click on the [Add a new folder] button to open the [36 Brushes folder] directory.
-- 3. Restart GIMP
+- Restart GIMP

 # License:
-Brushes-files as Public Domain, CC0
+Brushes-files as Public Domain, CC0, Free to use.

 ---